-Written By: Epicstu Wyvernwriter

 Edward could hear her screams as he turned around to behold, in horror, as this once majestic and proud Archangel was tortured by a figure cloaked in shadow until her tears fell like rain and her cries cracked like thunder.
 The Shadow then took her tears and force fed her the blood of a winged serpent.
 He then bound her in the tears she had wept in pain and forged her into a sword, tempering her with the same blood he had forced her to drink.
 “Deceit.” as the Shadow gave her the name it became engraved in dark Hellfire in the language of Hell on one side and the Heavenlightning she had once wielded in the language of Heaven on the other.

-The final hammer swing struck just as the axe did.
-Deceit found herself back in the forest, stabbed blade first into the ground and Edward found himself standing just a few paces away from her as they stared at each other.
+The final hammer swing struck just as the axe did and Deceit found herself back in the forest, stabbed blade first into the ground.
+Edward found himself standing, in the same forest, just a few paces away from her as they stared at each other.

 “Hey.” said a women’s voice from behind Edward.

 He turned around and there she was.
-Deceit.
 He gripped her hilt, held her up, and looked at her.
-He had seen her past as she did his.
-Though he couldn’t remember his own himself, he figured she couldn’t remember much of her past either.
+He had seen her past as she had seen his.
+Though he couldn’t remember his own for himself, he figured she couldn’t remember much of her past either.
 “I think we both have stories to tell each other.”

 Deceit seemed to smile at Edward.
 “Yeah” she was hesitant to say it, but so was he.

 Edward removed the right arm piece from his armor since it had been badly damaged, when he got the mark, and fashioned what was left of it into a crude sheath for his new companion.
 “There, what do you think?”
 Edward said as he admired his handiwork.

 “You’re joking right?”
 Deceit looked at Edward.
 “You’re not joking.”
 She sighed disappointingly.